 By 24 hours, it is possible you may experience hallucinations.
 These hallucinations can be anything and may seem quite surreal.
 It’s possible that this will continue for several days.
 Through the withdrawal timeline, individuals can experience both delirium tremens and seizures.
 As such, it’s important to understand that professional assistance will typically be necessary.

-A full detox can be completed in roughly one to three weeks.
+Full alcohol detox can be completed in roughly one to three weeks.
 However, the risk of relapse remains for months or even years after.
 As such, it is important that there is a firm support system in place.

 Benzodiazepines (AKA “benzos”) are commonly used to treat different issues with anxiety as well as other psychological conditions.
 However, users can become addicted to these drugs.
 Those who take benzos and have had issues with drug abuse beforehand are far more likely to experience a perceived high.
 Using the drug for several months will significantly increase the chance of an addiction developing.

 Abusing the drug will put users at risk of both mental and physical side effects.
-These can be quite serious and include changes in speech, periods of confusion, shaking, slowing of the heartbeat, difficulty breathing and extreme levels of weakness.
-For long term effects, it is more likely that those individuals who are abusing the drug to develop issues with dementia.
+These can be quite serious and include changes in speech, periods of confusion, shaking, slowing of the heartbeat, difficulty breathing, and extreme levels of weakness.
+For long-term effects, it is more likely that those individuals who are abusing the drug to develop issues with dementia.
 This illness does impact the brain and causes memory loss over time as well as problems with language and motor skills.
 These drugs also make the possibility of an overdose increasingly likely.

 Through withdrawal, the severity of the symptoms will depend on how and in what quantity the drug was taken.
 Those who were taking high doses of the drug or had been using the drug in the long term are more likely to develop severe issues.
 Symptoms can include:

-- trouble with anxiety and difficulty sleeping
+- the trouble with anxiety and difficulty sleeping

 - restless, irritable